-B-

 dimension

-in a particular chamber, which will allow one key to operate
+dimension of the pin required in a particular chamber, which will allow

-at the plug shear line and a different key to operate at a
+one key to operate at the plug shear line and a different key to operate

-different shear line
+at a different shear line

 -